Studentship faqs

 2. CSOS Route: home-fees eligible applicants from a minority ethnic background may apply for the CENTA Science Opportunity Scholarship, which is a scholarship not attached to a particular project, giving you the opportunity to develop a project in your area of interest with a supervisor of your choosing (eligibility criteria apply)

 3. Project Proposal Route: you either design or co-design a project of your own and submit this project proposal to CENTA for consideration.
+Please note that CENTA will not be offering an option for the submission of student co-designed or co-developed projects in the recruitment round for autumn 2025 entry.
+This will be reviewed for future recruitment rounds.

 In the Standard Route, potential PhD supervisors (PIs, Research Group Leaders etc.) have already designed a potential project and submitted it to CENTA to advertise on their behalf – these are the projects you’ll see advertised on our website, FindaPhd.com and the websites of our partner institutions.
 Projects are normally advertised between late October and early January each year.
 There are more projects advertised by CENTA each year than there are funded studentships available, therefore a selection process will take place in January and February each year to select the top ranking applicants across all projects, who will be awarded a studentship.